Once Bitten, Twice Shy

 He grimaced.
 "I—"

-She strode right up to him so they were almost nose-to-nose.
+She strode right up to him in the hall so they were almost nose-to-nose.
 He paled.
 She slowly smiled.
 "See?
 Lorcan, if you really liked me, then your face wouldn't drain of color.
 If you liked me, then your breath should hitch and your heart should race and all you should be thinking about is kissing me."
 She backed off and sighed, putting her hands on her hips.
 "You shouldn't be reaching for your wand."

 Lorcan blinked and looked down at his right hand, realizing he now gripped the hilt of oak and rosewood.
 He blushed.
 "Er, sorry.
 I like my personal space."

 "It's okay, Lorcan.
-But please –I'm asking you one last time: Leave me be?"
+But please—I'm asking you one last time: Leave me be?"

 He looked her in the eye, cerulean meeting umber.
-What he wouldn't give to have those umber brown eyes on him all the time… He wouldn't admit that she was right, that he didn't feel that way for her, but he nodded.
+What he wouldn't give to have those umber brown eyes on him all the time… He wouldn't admit that she was right, that he didn't feel that way towards her, but he nodded.
 "I'll…back off," the Scamander son finally said.

 Rose genuinely smiled at him for the first time.
 "Thank you so much, Lor—"